vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 (Please use the Chrome browser.
 This will only be live for a limited time.)<br>
 https://khuluma.voicebot.woza.work/

+Please note:<br>
+The voicechat feature works well on Mac, but it's unstable on Windows and on Android.

 <br>
 <img src="https://github.com/vbookshelf/Khuluma-Voicebot-ChatGPT/blob/main/images/app1.png" height="500"></img>
 <i>Khuluma Voicebot</i><br>